code-for-canada/team-babel/wiki/rules-as-code.md

-This is a list of resources  related to the concept of Rules as Code (and Computational Law)
+This is a list of resources  related to the concept of Rules as Code

 ## Concept